damianmcdonald/wildfly-long-polling/README.md

 Overview
 -----------

-This project demonstrates the use of JavaEE Asynchronous Servlets in order to support long-polling server-side push notifications.
+This project demonstrates the use of JavaEE Asynchronous Responses in order to support long-polling server-side push notifications.

 Deploying the application
 -------------------------